-She has maintained her studio in Merrion Square where she paints daily and posts her work regularly to her Instagram account.
-She exhibited her work for the first time at Artsource in the RDS, Dublin November 2021 and was shortlisted for the RHA 191st and 193rd annual exhibition.
+Zanya exhibited her work for the first time at Artsource in the RDS, Dublin, in 2021, and was thrilled to be shortlisted for the RHA 191st and 193rd annual exhibition.
 Her paintings encompass the full spectrum of life and are inspired by moments that resonate with her emotionally.
-This could be in the form of self-portraiture to document a stage in her own personal evolution, using visual narrative to highlight a social issue that is close to her heart.
+This could be in the form of self-portraiture, where she documents a stage in her own personal evolution, or using visual narrative to highlight a social issue that is close to her heart.
 Zanya is also interested in capturing moments of connection, whether it be between people or with the natural world around us.

 If you are interested discussing a commission, just send an email to [email protected]

-My focus is around the theme of connection, exploring both its absence and its discovery.
+My focus as an artist is on the theme of connection, exploring both its absence and its discovery.
 I am fascinated by the ways in which we connect with each other, our environment, and, most importantly, ourselves.
-Through my work, I seek to draw attention to the truth of who we are – highlighting aspects of ourselves and our environment that we often overlook or don't take the time to consider
+Through my work, I seek to draw attention to the truth of who we are, highlighting aspects of ourselves and our environment that we often overlook or don't take the time to consider.

-I paint from my studio in Merrion Sq.
-I work from photos I have taken or sourced online.
-I often use Photoshop to merge elements from different images to create a composition that conveys the vision or message I want to express.
-My digital expertise gives me the opportunity to create multiple versions of an idea quickly, but I rely on my gut feeling or an emotional jolt to guide my choice of the final composition is guided by a gut feeling – an internal spark of energy.
+My process typically begins with photos I have taken or sourced online.
+I use Photoshop to merge elements from different images, creating a composition that conveys the vision or message I want to express.
+My digital expertise allows me to create multiple versions of an idea quickly, but I rely on my gut feeling or an emotional jolt to guide my choice of the final composition.
 This image then becomes my reference when painting.
-My choice of paints, brushes and marks emerge during the process and are very much guided by instinct and the emotion/intention I wish to convey.